 Whether it’s elementary school or working in an office, you will find bullies everywhere.
-These people have the ability to know when someone is feeling good about themselves and how to ruin that feeling.
+These people can know when someone is feeling good about themselves and how to ruin that feeling.

 Bullies love being the center of attention and believe that the world revolves around them.
-But you need to stand up for yourself and learn how to shut them down.
+But you must stand up for yourself and learn to shut them down.

 Don’t miss the next opportunity to use these great comebacks against bullies.